+Using a non-stick oven liner is a great way to protect the bottom of your oven from spills and drips, making it easier to clean.
 You can buy oven liners that can be fitted to your oven base.
 Some are designed to be used a few times and then disposed of, while others can be cleaned, maybe even in the dishwasher.

 The simplest liners are made of aluminium and are generally intended to be discarded when they get dirty.
 Don’t be tempted to just use baking foil though it’s too thin.

 Alternatively, opt for a liner made of food-grade silicone, these can tolerate high temperatures but do check their rating before cooking at the very top of your oven’s range.

 If you have a gas oven or your heating elements are in the base of the oven you’ll need to use liners on the bottom shelf or rack as they won’t withstand naked flames or direct contact with the elements.
 Getting an oven liner is definitely worth it if you want to protect the bottom of your oven from spills and drips and make cleaning your oven much easier.